-- 1. From Outpost, Press New to open a new message form. - 2.
-On the message form, Select File > Open a File and locate the file you just created.
-Select it and press OK. - 3.
-Note that the File name was appended to the Subject Line.
-Manually add a "R" between the message ID and the file name. - 4.
-Fill in the rest of the message, and press Send.
+- 3. From Outpost, Press New to open a new message form. - 4.
+Manually add the handling order characters right after the message ID.
+For instance: use "\R\" for Routine, "\I\" for Immediate, and "\P\" for Priority (no quotes). - 5.
+Select File > Open a File (NOT Open a Report) and locate the message text file you previously created.
+Select it and press OK. - 6.
+Note that the file content is added to the message and the file name is appended to the Subject Line after the "\R\" - 7.
+Fill in the rest of the message, and press Send, then Send/Receive.